Celebrating 15 years of engagement and urban design for healthier communities!

 Transportation Supports using a Healthy Communities Process".
 And in

-November Paul spoke to over 200 delgates at the annual HC-Link
+November Paul spoke to over 200 delegates at the annual HC-Link

 conference in Toronto on "Building Environmentally and Socially